drug-design/course/docs/chapters/protein-structure.md

 #### Conformational Freedom
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

-The free rotation about two rotatable bonds of each amino acid allows adjacent rigid peptide units to rotate about these bonds, and as a consequence the polypeptide chain can fold in many different ways.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/conformational-freedom-c88d6968'><i class='fa fa-play' aria-hidden='true'></i></button>The free rotation about two rotatable bonds of each amino acid allows adjacent rigid peptide units to rotate about these bonds, and as a consequence the polypeptide chain can fold in many different ways.
 The exact geometry of a polypeptide chain is defined by the respective  &Phi; and &Psi; values.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer